ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 ### 1.2 Hub Activities
 In this section we took an initial look at activities and answered questions around:
 - how many activities do hubs run?
-- who are these activities catering to?
+- who do these activities cater to?

 &nbsp;